Jonas Prising: Career

 Prising became Chief Executive Officer of ManpowerGroup Inc. in 2014, giving him responsibility for ManpowerGroup's $20 billion global operations.
-He is the fourth CEO the company has had in its 68-year history.
+He was the fourth CEO the company had in its 68-year history up to that point.

-He has been with the ManpowerGroup since 1999.

-Boards
+Other positions and events

 Prising serves on the JA Worldwide, JA USA and JA of Wisconsin Inc., boards.
 He is co-chair of MiKE.